klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 }
 ```

 The execution result is shown above.
-Member variables defined inside the instance can be accessed by keyring.address and keyring.keys.
+Member variables defined inside the instance can be accessed through `keyring.address` and `keyring.keys`.

 Also, if you own a specific private key or [KlaytnWalletKey], you can use it to create a keyring as shown below.